 “It’s actually pretty straightforward,” he said.
 “If we cover our faces, and both you and anyone you’re interacting with are wearing a mask, the risk of transmission goes way down.
 Being outside, having distance between you and other people reduces the risk of transmission dramatically.”

 On Oct.
 20, the CDC strongly recommended that everybody who is traveling on a plane, train, bus, or other public transportation wear a mask.
+In January, President Joe Biden mandated that people wear masks on public transportation, and people can be fined as much as $1,500 for not complying.

 According to CBC News, Dr. Theresa Tam, Canada’s chief public health officer, echoed that sentiment in a briefing on Aug.
 4. She also expressed concern that even once a vaccine is developed, it might be a while before manufacturers can produce enough doses for the entire population.